The History of Video Redaction from Licence Plates to TikTok Videos

 The general case for blurring car license plates

 There are software tools and solutions available to blur or remove sensitive information from video footage and images automatically.
-Blurring license plates in video footage to protect the privacy of individuals is common practice.
+Blurring license plates in video footage to protect the privacy of individuals is common practice and adhere to Data Protection Regulations.

 License plate blurring is especially important in the context of security cameras, traffic cameras and surveillance technologies that are used to record public spaces.